iiasa/message-ix-models/doc/api/util.rst

    .. automethod:: clone_to_dest

-      To use this method, either decorate a command with :func:`common_params`:
+      To use this method, either decorate a command with :func:`.common_params`:

       .. code-block:: python